 - The percentage of students entered for and attaining the English Baccalaureate

-- The percentage of student attaining A-C grades in English and Maths GCSE
+- The percentage of student attaining grade 5+ in English and Maths GCSE

 Progress 8 is a new measure of the progress children make between the end of primary school and the end of secondary school.
 It is based on students’’ progress in eight qualifications.
 These are: